iPlumb3r/EntangledBootstrap/9_Implementations/ReadMe.md

     </tbody>
 </table>

-Implementation Strategie
+Implementation Strategy
 -
-first : implements EBR in a "centralized" way (Topincs, The Networker, Odase) in order to validate both functionalities & UI second : implements ERB in a distributed way (SemApps ?, Holochain)
+first : implements EBR in a "centralized" way (Topincs, The Networker, Odase, ...) in order to validate both functionalities & UI
+second : implements ERB in a "distributed" way (SemApps ?, Holochain, ...)